uber/cadence/docs/06_goclient/05_child_workflows.md

 The method call returns immediately and returns a `cadence.Future`.
 This allows you to execute more code without having to wait for the scheduled workflow to complete.

-When you are ready to process the results of the workflow, call the `Get()` method on the future object returned.
+When you are ready to process the results of the workflow, call the `Get()` method on the returned future object.
 The parameters to this method is the `ctx` object we passed to the `workflow.ExecuteChildWorkflow()` call and an output parameter that will receive the output of the workflow.
 The type of the output parameter must match the type of the return value declared by the workflow function.
 The `Get()` method will block until the workflow completes and results are